marcnjaramillo/trivia_api/backend/README.md

   }
 }
 ```

 ### '/questions'
 **What it does:** Fetches all questions along with their categories, answers, and difficulty ratings.
 This is structured as a list of numerous question dictionaries.
 Each question consists of key:value pairs for ID, question, answer, category, and difficulty.
+This is the default view of the application.

 **Request Arguments:** None

 **HTTP Methods Allowed:** GET

-**Returns:** A JSON object - questions - that contains a success boolean, a list of question dictionaries with several key:value pairs, the total number of questions, a list of categories, and the current category (defaults to **None**).
-Results are paginated, allowing up to 10 questions per page
+**Returns:** A JSON object that contains a success message, a list of questions, the total number of questions, a list of categories, and the current category (defaults to **None**).
+Results are paginated, allowing up to 10 questions per page.
 ```
 {
   'success': True,